wolz-CODElife/docs-hedera-local-node/README.md

 Before launching the network commands, ensure Docker is open on your machine.
 Note that the network will not start if Docker is not installed as per the above steps.

-To start the local network, run the command below in the `/hedera-local-node` directory:
+To start the local network, run the command below:
 ```bash
 npm run start
 ```
-> ### 💡 Tip
+> [!TIP]
-> You can pass the following CLI flags, this would be used later in the following sections:
+> You can pass the following CLI flags to overwrite certain default configurations:
 > ```
 > --d / --detached - Start the local node in detached mode.
 > --h / --host - Override the default host.